lee-jason/lee-jason.github.io/source/_posts/2015-03-30-practical-programming-practice-services.markdown

 <h3>Things I like</h3>
 Since each challenge requests you parse a text file, it actually gives you plenty of exercises in reading in a file, parsing it, and outputting it.
 I feel like this is something that's overlooked by a lot of challenge sites so its nice to see a site that allows you to practice that skill.

 Each challenge has very clearly defined variables.
-Sometimes its actually kind of annoying, but each challenge will let you know exactly how the text file will be formatted and exactly what it will be testing on.
+Sometimes it's actually kind of annoying, but each challenge will let you know exactly how the text file will be formatted and exactly what it will be testing on.

 There are a ton of active competitions going on at a time meaning you can always test your chops against other programmers.